 It is the most important tool of selenium suite because it has many advantages of Selenium Rc and IDE.
-By using this, you can directly run your script without doing any manual process like start the Selenium server because there is a direct communication between code and browser.
+By using this, you can directly run your script without doing any manual process like start the Selenium server because there is direct communication between code and browser.

 We have written a details post about selenium architecture, you can check here: